 There are times when a user wants to know the startup and shutdown history of a computer.
 Mostly, system administrators need to know about the history for troubleshooting purposes.
-If multiple users use the computer, it may be a good security measure to check PC startup and shutdown times to make sure that the PC is being used legitimately.
-In this article, we will discuss two ways to keep track of your PC shutdown and startup times.
+If multiple people use the computer, it may be a good security measure to check PC startup and shutdown times to make sure the PC is being used legitimately.
+In this article we will discuss two ways to keep track of your PC shutdown and startup times.

 Windows Event Viewer is a wonderful tool which saves all kinds of stuff that is happening in the computer.
 During each event, the event viewer logs an entry.
-The event viewer is handled by eventlog service that cannot be stopped or disabled manually as it is a Windows core service.
+The event viewer is handled by eventlog service that cannot be stopped or disabled manually, as it is a Windows core service.
 The event viewer also logs the startup and shutdown history of the eventlog service.
 We can make use of those times to get an idea of when our computer was started or shut down.

 The eventlog service events are logged with two event codes.
 The event ID 6005 indicates that the eventlog service was started, and the event ID 6009 indicates that the eventlog services were stopped.
 Let’s go through the complete process of extracting this information from the event viewer.

-1. Open Event Viewer (press “Ctrl + R” and type “
+1. Open Event Viewer (press Win + R and type

 2. In the left pane, open “Windows Logs -> System.”

 4. If your event log is huge, then the sorting will not work.
 You can also create a filter from the actions pane on the right side.
 Just click on “Filter current log.”

 5. Type 6005, 6006 in the Event IDs field labeled as <All Event IDs>.
 You can also specify the time period under Logged.

-Event ID 6005 will be labeled as “The event log service was started”.
-This is synonymous to system startup.
+- Event ID 6005 will be labeled as “The event log service was started.”
+This is synonymous with system startup.

 - Event ID 6006 will be labeled as “The event log service was stopped.”
 This is synonymous with system shutdown.